Regulations for Crypto license in Poland

 • Apostilled corporate documents

-• Legal framework for launching Your Token
+• Custom legal framework for launching crypto projects

-• Legal address for 1 year
+• Legal address for one year

-• No debts, no liabilities – clean company
+• No debts or liabilities – clean company

-• Corporate documents
+• Corporate documents transfer and regulatory compliance review

-• Assistance with transfer of ownership
+• Assistance with ownership transfer and regulatory filings

 Eriks Fijalovs